Tizios9999/City-Info/readme.md

 ## Contributing

-This is a course project aimed to valuate my personal skills, so right now it's closed for contributions.
+This is a course project aimed to evaluate my personal skills, so right now it's closed for contributions.
 Any advice is always kindly appreciated though!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>